EvickaStudio/samsung-control-linux/README.md

 A system settings application for Samsung Galaxy Book laptops running Linux, providing similar functionality to Samsung Settings on Windows.
 The application offers a modern GTK4 interface to control various laptop features and hardware settings (currently only tested on Arch-based distributions).

+## Important Note About Dependencies

+This application relies on the [samsung-galaxybook-extras](https://github.com/joshuagrisham/samsung-galaxybook-extras) kernel module, which is currently in development (WIP).
+The kernel module replicates functionality that Samsung provides in Windows through their System Event Controller and System Support Engine, including:

+- ACPI driver interaction with Samsung's SCAI ACPI device
+- Hardware control features (keyboard backlight, battery threshold, etc.)
+- Performance mode management
+- System event handling

+While the kernel module is nearing readiness for mainline inclusion, please note that it's still considered a work in progress.
+Use the features at your own discretion.

 ## Features

 ![Screenshot](assets/screenshot-2.png)